tahsinkoc/Lightning/README.md

 - On the computer you wish to receive the file, start the application and enter the shown IP address.
 - Click the "Download" button to list files in the "upload" folder.
 - Select the desired file and download it as a compressed archive.

+# Installation
+**Since this is a release version, there is no need for additional installations.
+Simply download and run the application.**

+# Screenshots